MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 ### Shortcut keys under edit mode

-Using the following keystroke shortcuts, you can more easily navigate and run code in [!INCLUDE [product-name](../includes/product-name.md)] notebooks when in Edit mode.
+Using the following keystroke shortcuts, you can easily navigate and run code in Fabric notebooks when in Edit mode.

 | **Action** | **Notebook shortcuts** |
 |---|---|